 What will my child do in Year 6?

-As in all other year groups, Year 6 follow statutory schemes of learning set down by the government.
+As in all other year groups, Year 6 follow statutory curriculum set down by the government.
 Children are assessed at the end of the year as to whether they have met the ‘expected’ national standard.
-All teachers will do their best to follow these schemes whilst also making their teaching personalised, exciting, creative, and thematic.

-There is no doubt that that the testing will become a focus during the year and in most schools a great deal of work will be carried out to prepare for this time.
-Hopefully, your child’s teacher will help your child prepare for the tests without them even realising it.
-Every school is obviously different, but your child’s teacher will probably aim to keep the stress levels down with plenty of fun and valuable learning.
+There is no doubt that that the testing will become a focus during the year and, like in most schools, a great deal of work will be carried out to prepare for this time.
+Your child’s teacher will aim to keep the stress levels down with plenty of fun and valuable learning.

-The science topics in Year 6 have recently changed.
+The science topics in Year 6 include some tricky concepts.
 In evolution and inheritance, your child will get to look at dinosaurs, fossils, genetics, Darwin, and so much more.
 Other topics include the circulatory system, microorganisms, and light and electricity.
 Where possible, your child will carry out a variety of scientific investigations during all of these topics, building on the skills they have already acquired.
 Most children love practical lessons and the opportunity to use scientific equipment.

 As ever, it is still important that your child continues to read, both alone and to you, as much as possible.
 It is never too late to develop a love of reading.
 Spend time finding the best books for your child – speak to their teacher too, or a librarian, if this is proving a challenge.

 You will probably want to support your child in the lead up to the SATs.
 Working with your child, when needed, will help you see where they need the most support.
-It is often a surprise to some parents just how much the children are expected to know and just how clever they have become – they may now know more than you!
+It is often a surprise to some parents/carers just how much the children are expected to know and just how much they do know – they may now know more than you!

-Be sure to speak to your child’s teacher at various (non-parent evening) times during the year when you need to.
+Be sure to speak to your child’s teacher at various times during the year when you need to.
 They will be keen to help with any areas of concern you might have.